Conformal Mechanics of Planar Curves: Conserved tension and critical points of curvature energies

-where, admitting a dependence on $\kappa$ and its first three derivatives,\footnote{\sf Only $P_\kappa$ is non-vanishing for conformal arc-length.
-But it is not an idle exercise to admit this dependence if we are interested in examining energies involving the conformal curvature.} the $P$s appearing in Eq.(\ref{eq:T1}) are given by
+where the $P$s appearing in Eq.(\ref{eq:T1}) are given by \footnote{\sf Only $P_\kappa$ is non-vanishing for conformal arc-length.
+But a dependence on three derivatives needs to be accommodated if energies involving the conformal curvature are contemplated.}